jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/basic-patterns.rst

 and ``Boolean`` (so that ``bool`` may be a subclass of ``int``).
 The Java classes accepted by a type fall into three categories:

 #.
-Canonical representation:
+The defining representation:
+   a crafted representation of the type.
+   There is always a defining class to register the new type and identify its representations.
-   an optional crafted implementation of the type.
+   Often, an instance of that class represents an instance of the new type.
-   Often, the defining class is also the canonical representation.
-   Alternatively, there is no canonical representation, and the defining class is the extension point class.
+   (In the most frequent pattern, which is not the adoptive pattern, the defining class is the only representation.)
 #.
 Adopted representations:
    classes that we allow to represent the Python type.
-   These are generally pre-existing representations of an equivalent type in Java (e.g. ``Double`` for ``float``).
+   These are generally pre-existing representations of an equivalent type in Java (e.g. ``Double`` is adopted as ``float``).
 #.
 Additional accepted classes:
    additional classes that are acceptable as ``self`` to the methods of a type,